What are the best vitamins for hair?

 Every cell in your body needs vitamin A, and hair, the fastest growing tissue in your body, is no exception.

-You can also eat foods rich in vitamin A like beef liver, and oily fish like tuna and salmon, as well as carrots, sweet potato, spinach, broccoli, and red bell peppers.
+You can also eat foods rich in vitamin A like beef liver, oily fish like tuna and salmon, carrots, sweet potato, spinach, broccoli and red bell peppers.

-Also called cobalamin, vitamin B12 is used by the cells in your hair to break down and use carbohydrates, proteins and fats.
-If your hair cells don’t get enough vitamin B12, they won’t develop and function properly, while a vitamin B12 deficiency can cause your hair to fall out.
-You can boost your vitamin B12 intake by eating meat like beef and chicken, oily fish like tuna and salmon, shellfish, eggs, and dairy products including milk, cheese, and natural yoghurt.
+Also called cobalamin.
+Vitamin B12 is used by the cells in your hair to break down and use carbohydrates, proteins and fats.
+Vitamin B12 deficiency can cause your hair to fall out and if your hair cells don’t get enough vitamin B12 they won’t develop and function properly.
+You can boost your vitamin B12 intake by eating meat like beef and chicken, oily fish like tuna and salmon, shellfish, eggs and dairy products including milk, cheese and natural yoghurt.

 Biotin is another B vitamin (B7) that’s important for hair health and is closely linked to hair loss.

-You can find biotin in beef and chicken liver, eggs, oily fish like salmon, nuts and seeds, most dairy products, and avocados, sweet potatoes, and broccoli.
+You can find biotin in beef and chicken liver, eggs, oily fish like salmon, nuts and seeds, most dairy products, avocados, sweet potatoes and broccoli.
 You can also take biotin supplements to help make sure you’re getting the biotin your body needs.